Mahoning Drive-In Theater

 The Mahoning Drive-In Theater is a drive-in theater located in Lehighton, Pennsylvania, along Route 443.
 Opened in 1949, the Mahoning was one of many drive-in theaters that became popular in the United States following World War II.
 Attendance at the Mahoning waned by 2014, but the theater has since gained a resurgence in popularity due to the management's decision to screen primarily older cult films and B movies rather than newer releases.
 It is the last remaining drive-in theater in the US to screen films in 35 mm every weekend.

-In July 2021, it was announced that the theater would be demolished and replaced by a solar farm.
-Following an outpouring of community support, the plans have been put on hold.

 History

-The Mahoning Drive-In Theater opened in 1949, amidst a wave of drive-in theaters that became popular in the US after World War II.
+The Mahoning Drive-In Theater opened on April 29, 1949, with space for 75 cars, amidst a wave of drive-in theaters that became popular in the US after World War II.
+A preview showing the night before drew 500 attendees.
 According to Gene DeSantis, the theater's manager circa 1988, the first film screened at the Mahoning was 1948's April Showers.
+The first season screened films every night of the week and admission was 50 cents.

 Though drive-in attendance declined across the country with the advent of multiplex theaters in the 1970s and 1980s, the Mahoning remained in operation.
-However, by 2014, the Mahoning had seen a significant decline in attendance, sometimes with as few as 10 cars per show.
+In 1997, owner Joe Farruggio courted controversy when he threatened to screen Deep Throat and Debbie Does Dallas following multiple rejected zoning applications to build two additional screens.
+Mahoning Township required the theater to get approval from the Federal Aviation Administration to build the additional screens because of their proximity to an airport, which they did not receive.
+Police were present before the Friday night screening to confiscate the films, had they been visible from the road, but Farruggio instead elected to show Mimic and Cop Land.
+The drive-in was only open for two weeks that year.

+In 1999, Michael and Deb Danchak began leasing the drive-in from Farruggio.
+Jeff Mattox began working at the theater in 2001 as projectionist and took over operations in 2002.
+The theater operated on weekends only and began showing vintage trailers alongside modern releases.
+On a good weekend, the theater was estimated to receive 100 cars.